tasusu/tasusu.github.io/index.rst

 Tasuku Soma （相馬 輔）
 =================================================
-I am currently an assistant professor in `Graduate School of Information Science and Technology <http://www.i.u-tokyo.ac.jp/index_e.shtml>`_, `the University of Tokyo <http://www.u-tokyo.ac.jp/en/>`_.
+An assistant professor in `Graduate School of Information Science and Technology <http://www.i.u-tokyo.ac.jp/index_e.shtml>`_, `the University of Tokyo <http://www.u-tokyo.ac.jp/en/>`_.
+I am currently in a reserch group of `Satoru Iwata <https://www.opt.mist.i.u-tokyo.ac.jp/~iwata>`_, who was also a superviser of my Ph.D course.

 Email: |mail|